lnestor/humilamotron/README.md

 Admin.create!(email: <YOUR EMAIL>, password: <YOUR PASSWORD>, password_confirmation: <YOUR PASSWORD>)
 ```

+## Whitelisting a Group

+GroupMe groups must be granted access to write data to the application.
+To do this, find your group's ID at https://dev.groupme.com/bots.
+Copy and past the ID into the form on the Manage page.
+Then you can grant access to that group.

 ## Built With

 * [Rails](https://rubyonrails.org/) - The web framework used